 In addition to the period rooms, the mansion displays collections of porcelain, silver, glass, lace, dolls, costumes, and paintings acquired by the family.
 Local historical exhibits, accented by Florida East Coast Railroad background, including Mr. Flagler's private rail car, are also available for viewing.
 A library, of the Post-Times issues from 1916-1956 is maintained within the home.

 Charitable events, concerts, lectures, special exhibitions, and school proms often take place at "Whitehall".

-Society of the Four Arts-Occupying 3.75 acres, the Four Arts Plaza was founded in 1936, with the objective of encouraging the appreciation of art, music, drama, and literature.
-The Society accomplishes its objectives through the maintenance of a sculpture garden and library, and sponsorship of programs, including exhibitions, lectures, concerts, and films.
+Society of the Four Arts- Occupying 3.75 acres, the Society of the Four Arts is a nonprofit cultural organization that was founded in 1936, with the objective of encouraging the appreciation of art, music, drama, and literature.
+The Society accomplishes its objectives through the maintenance of the Phillip Hulitar Sculpture Garden, a sculpture garden the Gioconda and Joseph King Library library, and sponsorship of programs, including exhibitions, lectures, concerts, and films.

 Programs sponsored by the Society of the Four Arts are available from December through mid-April.
 The library and gardens are open to the public year-round.
 The Town supports the operations of the library through an annual contribution.
+The Society of the Four Arts relies on the philanthropic support of donors, members and volunteers.

-Palm Beach Preservation Foundation's Ambassador Earl T. Smith Memorial Park-- Occupying 0.24 acres, this small pedestrian-oriented park facility is open to the public year-round, 24-hours.
+Palm Beach Preservation Foundation's Ambassador Earl T. Smith Memorial Park-Occupying 0.24 acres, this small pedestrian-oriented park facility is open to the public year-round, 24-hours.
 The park features lush landscaping and a fountain with casual seating.